 Probiotics can have an effect on the population of bacteria living in the gut and help to preserve a normal balance of the gut microbiome.
 In doing so, scientists believe that they might:

-- Help restore the normal balance of gut bacteria, particularly after antibiotic administration, which kills beneficial bacteria along with the targeted harmful bacteria
+- Help restore the normal balance of gut bacteria: This is particularly important after antibiotic administration, which kills beneficial bacteria along with the targeted harmful bacteria.7,8

 Probiotics can be found in small amounts in certain foods, particularly in fermented foods such as cultured yogurt, tempeh, sauerkraut, and miso, and in larger amounts in manufactured dietary supplements.
 Interestingly, scientists do not call the beneficial bacteria that naturally live in the body probiotics; they reserve this label for beneficial bacteria that are administered through food and oral and topical supplements.8